Iceland – The Frozen North

 Vatnajökull glacier ice cave

 This winter workshop is about improving your photography as well as experiencing unique and exciting locations.
-The leaders will be out photographing with you every day, helping you to realize the images you’re after and encourage you to explore and see the landscape in new ways.
-We are as passionate about photography as you are and participating in an intense photographic journey, with a group of like minded individuals, is a good way to grow as a photographer.
-As leaders and instructors we’re always at hand to assist with specific techniques, such as Aurora photography at night, and we welcome the opportunity to discuss the philosophical aspect of our art.
+I will be out photographing with you every day, helping you to realize the images you’re after and encourage you to explore and see the landscape in new ways.
+I am as passionate about photography as you are and participating in an intense photographic journey, with a group of like minded individuals, is a good way to grow as a photographer.
+As an instructor I’m always at hand to assist with specific techniques, such as Aurora photography at night, and I welcome the opportunity to discuss the philosophical aspect of our art.

 Accommodation and food

-We will be staying in single en suite rooms at five different hotels.
-If you are traveling with a partner or a friend and want shares accommodation then the cost will be $750 less per person.
+We will be staying in single en suite rooms at five different hotels and solo travelers will be required to pay for single supplement.
+If you are traveling with a partner or a friend and want shared accommodation then the cost will be $750 lower per person.
 Your comfort is taken seriously so all the hotels will offer a good standard of comfort and excellent food.
 Internet access will be available at all locations.
 All meals are included.
 If you have a special dietary requirement you will be accommodated – just be sure and let me know when you make your booking.
 Lunches will be taken on the road, either at service centers or cafés or as packed lunches.

 Aurora Borealis in Northern Iceland